Medical Expert Dr Alan Gass endorses NIWH

 Whole Health Education with Behavioral Engagement places the patient at the center of their health care and empowers them, with a demystified understanding of health and disease, to take control over their health and longevity.
 Whole Health Education® with Behavioral Engagement™, is the first patient health education and health behavior change model developed, tested and utilized in clinical settings.
 The model encourages and supports both self-directed and shared decision making between patients, their physicians and caregivers to create the best possible health outcomes.

-- Medicaid/Medicare initiatives, currently voluntary but soon to be mandatory, include patient education, prevention of disease states and “Pay for Performance” reimbursement guidelines for medical practices.”Pay for Performance” reimbursements are based on a physician’s documentation of patient education methods and disease prevention outcomes data.
+Medicaid/Medicare initiatives, currently voluntary but soon to be mandatory, including patient education, prevention of disease states and “Pay for Performance” reimbursement guidelines for medical practices.”Pay for Performance” reimbursements are based on a physician’s documentation of patient education methods and disease prevention outcomes data.

 Learners attracted to the NIWH Whole Health training understand that personalized, demystified health information and being cared for as a whole person are what today’s consumers are currently seeking from health providers.
 By re-educating health professionals with “the whole picture of health”, NIWH has endeavored to not only bring transformation to how consumers are educated, but also to how medical and health professionals are educated.
 NIWH offers three (3) professional Whole Health Education programs: